The information on this page relates to complaints received by the police force before 22 November 2012.

 If your appeal is not upheld, we will write to you explaining how and why we made this decision.

-You can contact a local advice organisation, such as the Citizens Advice Bureau.
+You can contact a local advice organisation, such as a Citizens Advice Bureau.
 You can also talk to a legal advisor.

 Get in touch with the IPCC for advice about the appeals process, if you have difficulty filling in the online or paper form, or if you need to obtain the form in another language or format.